cdktf/cdktf-provider-google/docs/alloydbInstance.typescript.md

 - *Type:* string

-Availability type of an Instance.
+'Availability type of an Instance.

 Defaults to REGIONAL for both primary and read instances.
 Note that primary and read instances can have different availability types.
+Only READ_POOL instance supports ZONAL type.
+Users can't specify the zone for READ_POOL instance.
+Zone is automatically chosen from the list of zones in the region specified.
+Read pool of size 1 can only have zonal availability.
+Read pools with node count of 2 or more can have regional availability (nodes are present in 2 or more zones in a region).'
 Possible values: ["AVAILABILITY_TYPE_UNSPECIFIED", "ZONAL", "REGIONAL"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.70.0/docs/resources/alloydb_instance#availability_type AlloydbInstance#availability_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.71.0/docs/resources/alloydb_instance#availability_type AlloydbInstance#availability_type}

 ---